Sparshith/1wcprojectdemo/content/project/axiom.md

 title = "Connect with Axiom"

 # Project summary to display on homepage.
-summary = "A rural ISP providing connectivity using TV White Spaces in rural Maine."
+summary = "A rural ISP providing connectivity using TV White Spaces, as well as digital literacy training, in rural Maine."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "axiom.png"